12 Incredible Things to Do in Hammerfest, Norway (+ Travel Tips!)

 Another option you will have to travel to Hammerfest is to arrive by Hurtigruten, a large cruise ship that goes up and down the Norwegian coast through the fjords.

-Click here to check Hurtigruten options to Hammerfest.
+Click here to check Hurtigruten options for Hammerfest.

 Hitchhike to Hammerfest

-Megan and I had our first experience properly hitchhiking in order to get to Hammerfest, actually.
-We arrived in Hammerfest after hitching rides with a couple of different people along the way (hitchhiking in Northern Norway was pretty fun, I might add).
+I had one of my first experiences hitchhiking to get to Hammerfest, actually!
+I arrived in Hammerfest after hitching rides with a couple of different people along the way (hitchhiking in Northern Norway was pretty fun, I might add).

-We missed our bus by just minutes in Honningsvåg after being given the wrong times by both the tourism information center and the hostel we were staying in.
+I missed my bus by just minutes in Honningsvåg after being given the wrong times by both the tourism information center and the hostel I was staying in.

 hitchhiking to hammerfest norway